jaso-public/cs764-sorter/README.md

 This method will read the desired number of bytes from the file at the specified offset into the given buffer.
 If the class' out variable is not a null pointer, it will print out statistics from the read.

 ### write(uint64_t offset, uint8_t* src, uint32_t len)
 This method will write the specified number of bytes from the file into the given buffer at the specified offset.
+If the class' out variable is not a null pointer, it will print out statistics from the write.

+### writeStats(ostream& out)
 This method will print out statistics from the read/write operations to the given stream.
 Some of the statistics it displays are the read count, read size, and write size.
-If the class' out variable is not a null pointer, it will print out statistics from the write.

-### Get methods
-This class contains a variety of get methods, such as getReadCount(), getReadSize(), and getTotalRead().
-These methods will return the appropriate class variables corresponding to their method name.
-These methods are able to display simple statistics about the class' read and write operations.

 ## Convert
 This method is utilized with SortMain.cpp and GenerateMain.cpp to parse the given arguments from the user.
 It enables the flags, such as -s, to be parsed from the users input when generating and sorting records.